DataDog/documentation/content/en/agent/architecture.md

 Agent 6 and 7 are composed of a main process responsible for collecting infrastructure metrics and logs, and receiving [DogStatsD metrics][1].
 The main components to this process are:

-* The Collector, which is in charge of running checks and collecting metrics.
+* The Collector, which runs checks and collects metrics.
 * The Forwarder, which sends payloads to Datadog.

 Two optional processes are spawned by the Agent if enabled in the `datadog.yaml` configuration file: